 ‘Variegated’ Dalmation Iris Bulbs

-Variegated Dalmation Iris Bulbs (Iris pallida ‘Argenta Variegata’ plants) have bright to dark blue fragrant flower.
+Variegated Dalmation Iris Bulbs (Iris pallida ‘Argenta Variegata’ plants) have bright to dark purple fragrant flower.
 Also, a sweet grape soda fragrance.
 The foliage is lime green and white.
 Blooms May to early June.
 Additionally, ships as a live iris plant tuber or bulb in potting mix.
 See Variegated Dalmation Iris live and in bloom at our annual lily festival!

 Every gardener wants this perennial.
 Despite its divine origins, it’s hardy and reliable.
 Also attract butterflies and hummingbirds.
 Makes lovely cut flower arrangements.
 Easy to grow anywhere in many soil conditions.
 Also, all zones.
 Variegated Dalmation Iris bulbs survives down to -20 degrees F. Likes wet soil.
 And does well in dry soil, too.
 Unique and rare.